softspiders/lerna-version-publish-starter/README.md

     </a>
 </div>

-# Starter for packages versioning and their releasing using Lerna
+# Starter for packages versioning and publishing by Lerna

 Starter for [Lerna](https://lerna.js.org/) monorepo